 - Administrator

-- Head of Education
+- YARSM

-- Registered Manager
+- SES Principal and/or SES Deputy Principal

-- SES Principal (or SES Deputy Principal)
+- Another member of the SES Senior Executive Group

-Meetings require a quorum of three members to be present.
+Meetings require a quorum of two members to be present.

 The panel meets on a monthly basis.
 The general remit of the panel is to review the analysis of absence statistics as provided by the Administrator, and to discuss patterns of absence (either general, specific or individual) and appropriate preventative action.
 Other issues of concern in relation to staff attendance, and consequent recommended action may also be discussed including issues related to fitness to work, and work related risk assessments.
 Members of staff are invited to submit written concerns relating to attendance issues, or may request to meet with the Attendance Panel.
 The panel may also ask individuals whose absence is causing concern to meet with them.
 The Panel may also consider target setting in relation to attendance.